CharlesGodwin/wpda-cwg-extensions/README.md

 __Premium Version Search__

 This plugin follows the premium version protocol of searching and all fields marked as Queryable are searched.
 Note that numeric fields are only searched  if the token is a number.
 A numeric search is for __field = floatval($token)__.
 All other fields use the MySQL __field LIKE "%token%"__ construct.

+The plugin will only work if search mode is set to Normal wildcard search.